qtile/qtile/docs/manual/commands/index.rst

   configuration file.
 * Commands can be :doc:`called through qsh </manual/commands/qsh>`, the Qtile shell.
+* The qsh can also be hooked into a Jupyter kernel :doc:`called iqsh
+  </manual/commands/iqsh>`.
 * Commands can be :doc:`called from a script </manual/commands/scripting>` to interact with Qtile from Python.